Polygence blog / Research Opportunities and Ideas

 Create a reading/watching list of related books, interviews, articles, podcasts, documentaries, etc. that relate to your topic.
 Find references that both support and argue against your argument.
 Choose the most highly reputable sources you can find.
 You may need to seek out and speak to experts to help you locate the best sources.
 Read and take notes.
 Address those questions and holes in the knowledge you identified earlier.
 Also, continue to read widely and think about your topic as you observe the world from day to day.
 Sometimes unrelated news stories, literature, film, songs, and visual art can give you an unexpected insight into your essay question.
 Remember that c is a learning experience and that you are not going to have a rock-solid argument all at once.

-Read past winning essays.
+Read past essays.
 These will give you a sense of the criteria judges are using to select winning work.
 These essays are meant to convince the judges of a very specific stance.
 The argument must be clear and must include evidence to support it.
 You will note that winning entries tend to get straight to the point, show an impressive depth of knowledge on the subject with citations to reputable sources, flow with excellent reasoning, and use precise language.
 They don’t include flowery digressions.
 Save that for a different type of writing.

 Good luck!